peter9811/AnimeEffects/README.md

 ## Requirements
 * Windows/Linux/Mac
   * See compatible versions below.
-* Processor: Intel Celeron/AMD Athlon or similar
+* Processor: A 64 bit CPU
 * RAM: 4GB
 * Hard disk: 500MB free (AnimeEffects itself only needs around 100mb, this is to have space for instalation, projects and to ensure stability)
-* Graphics card: Intel UHD Graphics/AMD Vega Graphics or any card that supports OpenGL 4.0
+* Graphics card: Intel UHD Graphics/AMD Vega Graphics or any card that supports OpenGL 4.0 or higher
 * Display: 1360x720 (The GUI has been made for displays with this resolution or higher)
 * [FFmpeg](https://ffmpeg.org/download.html) (Necessary for video exporting, you can place it on your path or copy it to the "/tools" folder.)